 VIA Rail business class tickets vary in price based on route and distance travelled.
 For major routes, business class seats start at $131 between Toronto and Montreal and $101 between Quebec City and Montreal.

-For this review, I travelled between Union Station in Toronto and Kingston and cost me $144.
+For this review, I travelled between Union Station in Toronto and Kingston which cost me $144.
 In comparison, my return trip in economy was $68.
 That said, the return trip was further out so rates were lower overall.
 For best pricing, book well in advance.

-That said, Erin recently travelled from Toronto to Chatham and, due to demand, the lower tier economy tickets were sold out.
+That said, Erin recently travelled from Toronto to Chatham and, due to demand, the lower-tier economy tickets were sold out.
 The economy tickets left were almost as much as a business class ticket so in that scenario, closer to the travel date is also a good option on when to book.

 Toronto Union Station Lounge

-Although a nice perk, lounge access isn’t a selling point for upgrading to be VIA Rail business class.
+Although a nice perk, lounge access isn’t a selling point for upgrading to VIA Rail business class.
 The Union Station lounge includes plenty of comfortable seating options and free Wi-Fi but beyond that, there isn’t much to write home about.